This category includes a wide range of professional development opportunities designed to increase the knowledge and skills of our employees.

-Although you are not formally employed as a project manager, you may occasionally be called upon to lead a small to medium sized project for your company.
-In this course, you will strategically plan a project so that you can acheive the desired results on time and on budget.
+Although you may not be formally employed as a project manager, you may occasionally be called upon to lead a small to medium sized project for your company.
+In this course, you will strategically plan a project so that you can achieve the desired results on time and on budget.
 You will identify its requirements and the resources you have to work with, monitor the project's progress, and mitigate the related obstacles so that you can lead a team in bringing the project to a successful completion.
 This course will give you the basics on the project management process and the tools needed to manage small to medium size projects.

 Do you want to :